loomnetwork/loom-sdk-documentation/docs/en/truffle-deploy.md

 # Truffle DappChain Example

-This simple example shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with the Loom Basechain.
+This simple example shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with the Basechain.

 ![](https://dzwonsemrish7.cloudfront.net/items/0a1N05043p1Y1G3K1Y2L/Screen%20Recording%202018-07-17%20at%2011.26%20AM.gif?v=df873ac3)